Your first dental visit will be over an hour of undivided attention with the smile team.

 As with any new relationship, getting to know one another is the first step in determining whether or not our dental practice will be a good 'fit' for you.

 Your first visit will start in our consultation room where Rene or Daniel, our New Patient Coordinators will sit down and talk with you.
-It is very important for us to get to know you, hear about your past dental experiences, and most importantly learn what you want out of your dental treatment.
+It is very important for us to get to know you, hear about your past dental experiences, and most importantly learn what you want from your dental treatment.
 This begins the process for us to determine how we can help you.
-We will then begin with your exam which will include digital photos and digital radiographs taken by Liz.
+We will then begin with your exam which will include digital photos and digital x-rays, 3D x-ray or intra-oral high definition scans.
 Dr. Green will then complete 5 comprehensive oral health screenings so we can get an accurate assessment of your current oral condition.

 Medical History and Risk Assessment